gregorwolf/SAP-NPM-API-collection/apis/html5-app-deployer/README.md

    ```

-The manifest.json file should contain at least sap.app.id and sap.app.applicationVersion.version.
+The manifest.json file should contain at least `sap.app.id` and `sap.app.applicationVersion.version`.

-Note that sap.app.id and sap.app.applicationVersion.version are used in the HTML5 application repository as applicationName and applicationVersion.
-If sap.app.id contains dots or dashes, they will be removed in the applicationName.
+Note that `sap.app.id` and `sap.app.applicationVersion.version` are used in the HTML5 application repository as applicationName and applicationVersion.
+If `sap.app.id` contains dots or dashes, they will be removed in the applicationName.
 The version format must be xx.xx.xx, whereas x is a digit.
 For example: 1.0.10

 Note that different app-host service instances cannot be used to upload applications with the same application id/name.

-For example:
+For example (`manifest.json`):
    ```
-   manifest.json
    {
      "_version": "1.7.0",
      "sap.app": {